SWIMMING WITH MY ANCESTORS

 Ribbon skirt, 2020.

 This piece marks an embodied gesture of identity through garment construction, beadwork and performance.
 Water plays a significant role in this piece.
-Water enables the activation of my grandmother ancestors’ spirits, mobilizing the presence of their identities in relationship to our ancestral waterways.
+It enables the activation of my grandmother ancestors’ spirits, mobilizing the presence of their identities in relationship to our ancestral waterways.
 Water embeds itself within every inch of the ribbon skirt, deeply soaking between the beads and the textile’s storied weave.
 In water it’s weight presses against my skin, fostering a new relationship between my body, my ancestor grandmothers’ bodies and the materiality of the skirt itself.
 With this performance I am not longer wearing the skirt alone.
-I am wearing this skirt with my grandmothers.
+I am wearing this skirt with my ancestor grandmothers.